Hasan Minhaj: 2023 New Yorker article

+Some criticism of Minhaj comes from the fact that reviewers previously considered his storytelling genuine enough to be a helpful force in the larger social justice movement.
+Critics have since argued that his embellishments risk undermining trust in him as a social and political commentator or blurring the line between narrative truth and deception.
+In his response, Minhaj vowed to be more considerate in future storytelling bits.

+2024–present

+In July 2024, Minhaj launched an ongoing political talk show (on YouTube) and podcast, Hasan Minhaj Doesn't Know.
+In the first episode, he interviewed Senator Elizabeth Warren, and has since interviewed Stacey Abrams, Senator Bernie Sanders, and Ro Khanna.

+In October 2024, Minhaj released his third standup comedy special on Netflix, Off With His Head.
+In the special, he rebukes criticism from The New Yorker, describing the scandal as "dorky".

+In June 2025, it was announced that Minhaj would be performing at Belly Laughs, a new comedy and food festival in Los Angeles.

+On July 15, 2025, Minhaj and Ronny Chieng announced Hasan Hates Ronny | Ronny Hates Hasan, a co-headlining North American tour.

 Influences

-Minhaj has said his comedy influences include Richard Pryor, Dave Chappelle, Trevor Noah, Junot Diaz, Jon Stewart, Chris Rock, and Stephen Colbert.
+Minhaj has said his comedy influences include Richard Pryor, Dave Chappelle, Trevor Noah, Junot Diaz, Jon Stewart, Chris Rock and Stephen Colbert.

 Personal life and family

-Minhaj is Muslim.
-He considers himself "non-dogmatic" and has expressed his liberal Islamic beliefs.
+Minhaj is a Muslim with liberal Islamic beliefs and considers himself "non-dogmatic."

-In January 2015, Minhaj married his longtime partner Beena Patel, whom he had met in college.
-Patel received a Doctor of Public Health in 2013 and has since worked with homeless patients and is management consultant for MedAmerica.
-According to Minhaj in his comedy special The King's Jester, he and his wife dated for ten years before he proposed to her.
-Minhaj and Patel are both second-generation Indian Americans; she is a Hindu of Gujarati descent, and he is a Muslim of Uttar Pradeshi descent, something he discussed in his comedy special, Hasan Minhaj: Homecoming King.
-The couple lived in New York City prior to the pandemic, but have since moved to nearby Greenwich, Connecticut.
+In January 2015, Minhaj married his longtime partner Beena Patel, whom he met in college.
+Patel received a Doctor of Public Health in 2013, and has since worked with homeless patients and is a management consultant for MedAmerica.
+According to Minhaj in his comedy special, The King's Jester, he and his wife dated for ten years before he proposed to her.
+Minhaj and Patel are both second-generation Indian Americans; she is a Hindu of Gujarati descent, and he is a Muslim of Uttar Pradeshi descent, something he discussed in his comedy special Hasan Minhaj: Homecoming King.

+Minhaj and Patel lived in New York City until the pandemic, but have since moved to Greenwich, Connecticut.
 They have a daughter (born April 2018) and a son (born February 2020).

-In addition to English, Minhaj is fluent in his native language of Hindustani.

 Minhaj has spoken about his and his wife's struggle to conceive.
-After his wife convinced him to go to a fertility clinic, it was determined the issue was with his own fertility rather than his wife's.
+After his wife convinced him to go to a fertility clinic, it was determined the issue was with his fertility rather than hers.
 Minhaj underwent a varicocele repair procedure, after discovering there was too much blood in his scrotum.
 The couple was able to have two children.

-Minhaj is a fan of the Sacramento Kings, having grown up nearby.
-His son had a Kings-themed first birthday party and he has previously considered becoming part-owner of the team.
+In addition to English, Minhaj is fluent in both major registers (Hindi and Urdu) of the Hindustani language.
+He is a fan of the Sacramento Kings, having grown up nearby.
+His son had a Kings-themed first birthday party, and he has considered becoming part-owner of the team.
+In October 2023, he criticized Israel's military offensive in the Gaza Strip and called for a ceasefire.